 Consider Helping Neighbors with Water Bills

-The Water Assistance Program helps eligible Hillsborough customers with paying their water and sewer bills and is funded through donations from utility customers.
-One-time donations can be made to the fund, or monthly pledges of up to $5 can be added to water and sewer bills.
+The Water Assistance Program is funded through donations from utility customers and helps eligible Hillsborough customers with paying their water and sewer bills.
+One-time donations can be made to the fund, or monthly pledges of up to $20 can be added to water and sewer bills.

-“The program is a very efficient way to help our fellow residents,” said Dan Barker, chairman of the Water and Sewer Advisory Committee.
+“The program is a very efficient way to help our fellow residents,” said Dan L. Barker, chairman of the Water and Sewer Advisory Committee, which makes utility management recommendations to the Hillsborough Board of Commissioners.
 “Every dollar contributed is passed on to those in need.
 There are no ‘overhead’ deductions or program administration fees that come from the amounts donated by contributors.”

-“People unable to pay their water bill sometimes end up without water for several months due to added fees from the utility performing the disconnection and reconnection,” Barker said.
-“The Water Assistance Program helps users avoid that initial disconnection and keep their limited money available for their family.”
+“The Water Assistance Program helps users avoid that initial disconnection and keep their limited money available for their family,” Barker said.

-The Water Assistance Program was started in March 2006 with $5,000 of seed money from the town.
+The program was started in March 2006 with $5,000 of seed money from the town.